-(d) Representation of Others.
+(c)(d) Representation of Others.

 - (1) Current City Officials.
-It shall be a violation of this Article for a City Official to represent for compensation any person, group, or entity before the City.
+It shall be a violation of this Article for a City Official to represent for compensation any person, group, or entity before a board or commission of the City.
 For purposes of this subsection, the term compensation means money or any other thing of value that is received, or is to be received, in return for or in connection with such representation. - (2) Former City Officials.
-It shall be a violation of this Article for a City Official to represent for compensation any person, group, or entity before the City for a period of two (2) years after termination of official duties.
+It shall be a violation of this Article for a City Official to represent for compensation any person, group, or entity before the City Council or a board, commission, or staff of the City for a period of one (1) year after termination of official duties.
+This prohibition applies to representation in the form of advocacy or lobbying regarding discretionary approvals of the City, not routine, ministerial actions.
 For purposes of this subsection, the term compensation means money or any other thing of value that is received, or is to be received, in return for or in connection with such representation.
-The prohibition in this subsection solely applies to the Former City Official, and shall not be construed to apply to other Persons. - (e) Improper Influence.
-It shall be a violation of this Article for a City Official to use such person's official title/position to: - (1) secure special privileges or benefits for such person or others;
+The prohibition in this subsection solely applies to the Former City Official, and shall not be construed to apply to other affiliated Persons.
+This subsection does not apply to Former City Officials who represent others for compensation in the course of applying for non-discretionary, ministerial permits and routine approvals.
+It shall be an exception to this Article when the Former City Official